xenanetworks/open-automation-python-api/docs/source/index.rst

    contain the root `toctree` directive.

-Xena OpenAutomation (XOA) Python API Documentation
+Xena OpenAutomation Python API Documentation
 =====================================================

 Xena OpenAutomation (XOA) Python API is a driver providing user-friendly communication interfaces to Xena's physical and virtual Traffic Generation and Analysis (TGA) testers.
 It provides a rich collection of programming interfaces that can be used to either write test scripts or develop applications.